 Ever feel like you need a vacation from your vacation?
 Never again!

-1. Make a running list of your projects before you leave.
+1. Make a running list of your projects before you leave

-Being away from the office has a way of getting you out of the daily details, and you will be glad you have a reference point when returning to work after vacation.
+Being away from the office has a way of getting you out of the daily details, and you will be glad you have a reference point when you return.
 I recommend making two lists.
 First, make a list of every project you are working on with its corresponding status.
 Whether you are waiting for feedback on a proposal draft, a response from a client, or a deadline for a report to become available, commit them all to paper.